AIOS: LLM Agent Operating System: AIOS Kernel

 \subsection{Access Manager}

 The access manager in the AIOS kernel provides the following two key functionalities.

-\textbf{Access Control. } The access manager controls read and write permissions when some agents request read and write operation of other agent's data such as memory.
-The access manager achieves this by assigning each agent to a specific privilege group.
-Agents can only access resources, such as LLM interaction history or tool usage logs of other agents only if they are within other agents' privilege group.
-To manage these permissions, the access manager uses a hashmap, where each agent's ID is mapped to its assigned privilege group.
-When an agent requests access to a resource, the access manager checks the hashmap to verify the agent’s permissions before allowing the request to proceed.
+\textbf{Access Control. } The access manager regulates cross-agent data read/write operations by implementing privilege-based access control mechanisms.
+It assigns each agent to a specific privilege group and enforces permissions through a hashmap architecture that maps agent IDs to their corresponding privilege groups.
+Access requests are validated against this permission structure before execution, ensuring agents can only access resources of other agents within their shared privilege domain.

-\textbf{User Intervention. } To prevent accidental or unintended operations when users interact with AIOS, particularly irreversible operations such as deletion, overwrite and privilege change, we provide a user intervention interface.
-This interface provides users with prompt checks to confirm before these irreversible operations are executed over files or tools.
-The implementation details are presented in Appendix \ref{app:access_manager}.
+\textbf{User Intervention. } To mitigate risks of irreversible operations (deletion, overwrite, privilege modification), a user intervention interface is provided for user confirmation.
+This mandates explicit user verification before proceeding with potentially destructive operations on files or tools.
+Implementation details can be found in Appendix \ref{app:access_manager}.